mitogen-hq/mitogen/docs/howitworks.rst

 Message Routing
 ---------------

-At present routing is very simple, and assumes that it is impossible for a tree of contexts to be constructed such that at least one of a context's indirect parents will not know the ID of a target the context is attempting to communicate with.
+Routing assumes it is impossible to construct a tree such that one of a context's parents will not know the ID of a target the context is attempting to communicate with.

-When :py:class:`econtext.core.Router` receives a message, it first checks the IDs associated with its directly connected streams for a potential route for the message.
-If one of the streams matches, either because the stream directly connects to the target ID, or the master has sent an ``ADD_ROUTE`` message associating that stream with the target ID, then the message will be forwarded down the tree using that stream.
+When :py:class:`econtext.core.Router` receives a message, it checks the IDs associated with its directly connected streams for a potential route.
+If any stream matches, either because it directly connects to the target ID, or because the master sent an ``ADD_ROUTE`` message associating it, then the message will be forwarded down the tree using that stream.

-If the message does not match any ``ADD_ROUTE`` message or directly connected stream, instead it is forwarded upstream, first to the context's parent, and recursively by the each parent context in turn, until some tree node is reached that knows how to forward the message back down the tree.
+If the message does not match any ``ADD_ROUTE`` message or stream, instead it is forwarded upwards to the immediate parent, and recursively by each parent in turn until one is reached that knows how to forward the message down the tree.

-When the master establishes a new context via an existing child context, it takes care to send corresponding ``ADD_ROUTE`` messages to each indirect parent up the tree.
+When the master establishes a new context via an existing child context, it sends corresponding ``ADD_ROUTE`` messages to each indirect parent between the context and the root.

 Example